teofilobd/gbm-crowd/README.md

 All settings can be found in the folder `Settings`.
 - Agents Settings (e.g individual model parameters, comfort speed, etc.) can be found under `Agents` folder.
-- Scenarios Settings (e.g. number of agents, etc.) under `Scenarios` folder.
+- Scenarios Settings (e.g. number of agents, etc.) can be found under `Scenarios` folder.
-- Simulators Settings (e.g. camera configuration, shader, etc.) under `Simulators` folder.
+- Simulators Settings (e.g. camera configuration, shader, etc.) can be found under `Simulators` folder.

 ## License